 Setting the Passing Point

 The passing point was determined by a passing point study using the modified-Angoff method.
 The Angoff method is a commonly used criterion-referenced passing point methodology in the credentialing industry.
 For each examination, a panel of CPAN or CAPA content experts independently rated each question on the examination in terms of how many minimally qualified candidates will answer each question correctly.
 These ratings were then used to determine the passing point by averaging the panel’s ratings for each question and summing the averages across panel members.

 Retaking the Examination

-Candidates who fail the examination may re-apply for the examination during the next available examination administration window, but may not apply for the examination during the same examination administration window in which they failed.
+Candidates who fail the examination may re-apply for the examination during the next available examination administration window but may not apply for the examination during the same examination administration window in which they failed.
+If a candidate has purchased the Test Assured option and has failed the examination after the first attempt, the candidate may re-take the exam at no additional charge one time within the next 12 months.
 ABPANC does not limit the number of times a candidate may retake the certification examination.
 Fees and application procedures for those retaking the examination remain the same as those for first-time applicants.
-Unsuccessful candidates will be granted a one-time only discount on the examination fee of $50 if they retake the examination within the next 12 months (within the next two administration periods).